hamedhsn/wikirace/README.md

 **Requirements:**
   1) Fill mongodb connection info in configuration.py
   2) Fill Kafka broker IPs in configuration.py
-  3) Create a topic in kafka with a large number of partition
+  3) Create a topic in kafka with a large number of partitions

 **How to install it:**